mlflow/mlflow/docs/source/getting-started/quickstart-2/index.rst

     )
     signature = infer_signature(train_x, train_y)

 Then, define the model architecture and train the model.
-The ``train_model`` function uses MLflow to track the parameters and results of each run.
-It also logs the model itself.
+The ``train_model`` function uses MLflow to track the parameters, results, and model itself of each trial as a child run.

 .. code-block:: python